Tucson Presidio museum

 • Tortilla making

-Friday at the Fort is restricted to 3rd and 4th grade students.
+Friday at the Fort is restricted to 3rd and 4th grade students and only takes place on Fridays.
 Spaces are limited and fill up quickly.

 In this program, you can rent an activity box that will have a teacher packet, materials, and the supplies for the registered number of children (up to 30).
 Some kits require some items to be supplied by the school.
 Provided directions will help teachers/parents to run an activity with their participants.
 Two box themes are available.
-Theme 1 is conducted without Presidio Museum staff interaction, however Theme 2 requires an in-person presentation when the box is delivered.
+Theme 1 is conducted without Presidio Museum staff interaction and teachers can choose the kit(s) they would like to check out.
+Theme 2:Historic Hats of Arizona REQUIRES an in-person presentation when the box is delivered.
 Both themes must be scheduled in advance.

 Theme 1: A Day in the Life of A Presidio Child